google/closure-builder/README.md

 [![NPM](https://nodei.co/npm/closure-builder.png?downloads=true&downloadRank=true)](https://nodei.co/npm/closure-builder/)

-Closure build system to easily compile Soy template files together with Closure JavaScript files without the need to configure anything.
+An Closure build system to easily compile Closure JavaScript files, Closure Template files and Closure Stylesheet files without the need to configure anything.
 The Google Closure library will be included automatically if needed.

-This simple build system could be also used for normal css, js, nodejs  and static files as well.
+This build system could be also used for normal css, js, nodejs  and static files as well.

 * [Installation](#installation)